jdunmire/TLnodeFW/README.md

   * include/ - application header files

+  * include/mqtt_config.tmpl - Configuration of the MQTT network

+      __DO NOT MODIFY include/mqtt_config.tmpl__ Copy it to `include/mqtt_config.h` and make your
+      changes there. `include/mqtt_config.h` is listed in
+      `include/.gitignore` so that it will not get committed.
+This both protects you from inadvertentely sharing information about your network when you share your git archive and prevents _dualing commits_.

   * include/drivers - header files for drivers
       - header files for the uart driver are here